autonomousvision/handheld_svbrdf_geometry/README.md

     python main.py

+When evaluating on a headless server, specify egl as the platform for pyrender:

+    PYOPENGL_PLATFORM=egl python main.py

 ### Evaluation

-Prior to releasing this code, we refactored the full repository.
-We observe that the quantitative results we are getting now are slightly different than the results reported in the paper.
+The code in this repository produces slightly different results than the ones reported in the paper, as it was refactored for release.
-Since this occurs consistently over all baselines, most likely only the evaluation code changed slightly.
+Since this occurs consistently over all baselines, we expect the evaluation code is responsible for these changes.
-We are working on resolving it but note that the results still support all our findings in the publication.
+We are working on resolving it, but we note that the results still support all our findings in the publication.